pratik-t/Python-Games/README.md

 Snake and Pong in python using turtle.
-Have never used pygame so everything is kinda trash.
+Did not use pygame so everything is kinda trash.